 - Do sales and marketing develop, and review, your company’s personas together?

 - Do your teams have agreed-upon definitions for a lead, qualified lead, and opportunity?

 - Do you have a marketing and sales service-level agreement (SLA) in place for critical process steps such as lead follow-up?

 - Does marketing help sales with prospect outreach and qualification, such as progressive profiling, lead scoring, and sales content?

 - Does sales provide feedback to marketing on lead quality and messaging?

 - Does sales and marketing review your pipeline together regularly to identify issues and remedy options?

 For examples of pipeline metrics we recommend tracking on a regular basis, download our latest white paper, Smart Pipeline Management for Engineers.

 Our next big opportunity in marketing is to work with sales to implement smart pipeline management, and a critical part of that is having a smart content approach that starts with our customer’s buyer journey in mind.

 Need an outside advisor to get your marketing and sales team aligned and accountable?
-Schedule a meeting with a TREW Marketing Specialist to learn more about our Smart Pipeline Management for Engineers Workshop.
+Contact us to schedule a meeting with a TREW Marketing Specialist to learn more about our services.